 The remainder of this paper is organized as follows.
 Section~\ref{sec:preliminary} briefly introduces the partial Wasserstein divergence, linear programming (LP), and submodular functions.
-In Sect.~\ref{sec:pwc}, we detail the proposed \pwc, and fast algorithms for approximating the optimization problem, as well as some theoretical results.
+In Sect.~\ref{sec:pwc}, we detail the proposed PWC, fast algorithms for approximating the optimization problem, and some theoretical results.
 Section~\ref{sec:related} presents a literature review of related work.
-We demonstrate \pwc in some numerical experiments in Sect.~\ref{sec:experiment} and conclude this paper in Sect.~\ref{sec:conclusion}.
+We demonstrated the PWC in some numerical experiments in Sect.~\ref{sec:experiment}.
+In Sect.~\ref{sec:conclusion}, we present our conclusions.